acdh-oeaw/arche-oaipmh/README.md

   ```
 * Adjust `config.yaml` according to comments in the file.

-# Unsupported OAI-PMH features

-* *resumptionTokens*
-  Implementing *resumptionTokens* in a right way is difficult (by the way it's even aknowledged by the OAI-PMH standard which doesn't require to guarantee consistent repository state between resumption requests) and to assure consistent repository state it's simply better to avoid them.
-This implementation of OAI-PMH is written in a way it can handle responses of virtually any size as it doesn't buffer the whole response before sending it back to the client but continuesly streams the response.

 # Required repository structure

 Much attention was paid to make the service flexible.